 In the course of transitioning the library system from a municipally-run one to a district model, one frequent question has been “what happens to the buildings”?
 Specifically, should the city of Boulder lease the existing library buildings to the new district, or give them outright to the district?

 If a library district is approved by voters in November, the library buildings and grounds continue to be assets owned by the community, just as they are now.
-The Boulder Library Champions will follow the guidance provided by Boulder City Council in April of this year, in which it was agreed that the city would retain ownership of all library buildings, and establish a long-term lease of the buildings to the district for a nominal annual fee.
+In a study session on March 15, a majority of Council preferred that the City would retain ownership of all library buildings, and establish a long-term lease of the buildings to the district for a nominal annual fee.
+Mayor Brockett reiterated this direction in the September 22nd Council meeting.
+The Boulder Library Champions fully agree with this approach.

 An overview of Main Library, George Reynolds, Meadows, Carnegie, and NoBo branches

-All of our library facilities have been built, expanded, and renovated using revenues dedicated to library purposes by our community.
-Sources of funding have included voter-approved bonds, community donations and bequests, and grants obtained for library purposes.
+The building of our library system has truly been a community effort.
+All library facilities were developed, and their underlying sites purchased, with funds specifically designated for library purposes.
+These funds were obtained through direct citizen action: public votes, community donations and bequests; excise taxes/impact fees; and state/federal grants.
 Our library system was built by our community, and library facilities will remain in service to our community as part of a library district.

 - The North Boulder (NoBo) corner branch: Operates in a leased space which will close when the new NoBo branch is completed.
 Residents voted on the funding for this branch via a dedicated capital tax in 2017.